dlion/dryrun/_posts/2021-12-17-why-did-i-switch-from-notion-to-obsidian.md

 ---
-title: "Why did I switch from Notion to Obsidian"
+title: Why did I switch from Notion to Obsidian
-description: "It's been a while when I started using notional tools for my day to day.
-I use these tools constantly, trying to use it as a second brain."
+description: It's been a while when I started using notional tools for my day to day.
+  I use these tools constantly, trying to use it as a second brain.
 tags:
-  - Life
+- engineering
 cover: "/assets/images/covers/obsidian.png"
 ---

 It's been a while when I started using notional tools for my day to day.
 I use these tools constantly, trying to use it as a second brain.